VR has made us blind to the true potential of spatial computing

-The visual form of AR we’re used to its just one manifestation of spatial computing, which can do so much more than that.
+The visual form of AR we’re used to is just one manifestation of spatial computing, which can do so much more than that.
 It’s all connecting the digital to the physical in a way that makes it more useful.
 If you use smart home kit, you’re using a basic form of spatial computing, because, in a simple way, the smart home software is aware of a relationship between devices and space.
-And the smart home - by definition - will not have a single, killer device.
+And the smart home – by definition – will not have a single, killer device.

 In all likelihood, spatial computing isn’t going to be defined by a singular device, like previous eras have been defined by the mainframe, the PC or the mobile.
 Spatial computing is going to be delivered by a whole range of devices, which understand the physical world around them, and can adapt their behaviour based on that.

 Here’s something people just aren’t discussion: Apple already has a primitive spatial computing device, but nobody thinks of it that way.
 It’s called the HomePod.